pierre-rouleau/trying-erlang/README.md

 use for developing Erlang-based code among other things.

-I have always been interested in various programming languages and Lisp is another.
+I have always been interested in various programming languages and Lisp is one of them.
 Because of that I started learning Emacs in the last year and have created a project where I document what I learn and create a environment that should be easy to use for new Emacs users and integrates a growing number of Emacs internal and external packages.